shpml/fundamentals/03_chapter/10_cheatsheet.md

 An id attribute is added to an HTML element in order to give you a “hook” to refer to that element in your CSS.
 CSS id selectors begin with a “#”.
 IDs can only be used one time per page.

 #### Horizontal Rule
-Add a horizontal line across your page using the hr tag.
+Add a horizontal line across your page using the `hr` tag.

 #### Line Break
-Break up a block of text using the br tag.
+Break up a block of text using the `br` tag.

 #### Image
-Add images to your HTML using the img tag.
-Tell the browser the source of the image file with an src attribute.
+Add images to your HTML using the `img` tag.
+Tell the browser the source of the image file with a `src` attribute.

 #### Absolute File Path
 A path to a website or file that includes a full web address (starting with “http”) that the browser loads from the remote location directly.
 For example: